On this page

-Travelling to the Antarctic is different to travelling to other parts of the world.
-There are particular things you need to do to prepare, not only because the region is inhospitable and dangerous but because its largely untouched and pristine status needs to be preserved.
+This is not only because the region is inhospitable and dangerous but because its largely untouched and pristine status needs to be preserved.

 Non-government travel to the Antarctic is only possible in the summer season (November to March).
 This is when there's 24 hours of daylight, water temperatures rise and sea ice melts allowing access.
 We advise the other Antarctic Treaty parties of all planned trips by October each year.

 You must notify MFAT of your plans well ahead of time because of the approvals and permits needed under the Antarctica (Environmental Protection) Act.
 The Minister of Foreign Affairs has the final say on whether an activity can go ahead and any special conditions.

 Trip organisers, both private and commercial, must take the steps 1-6.
 If you're part of a tour party, your tour operator should advise of any special preparation you need to make.